“I’m going to quit my job when we get back,” I said, turning to my friend Scott.

 It was 2004, and we were in Ko Samui.
-We had just visited Chiang Mai where I had met the five travelers who so inspired me to travel the world.
-Their world of no 401ks, vacations, and bosses seemed too good to be true and I wanted to be a part of it.
+We had just visited Chiang Mai, where I had met the five travelers who so inspired me to travel the world.
+Their world of no 401(k)s, vacations, and bosses seemed too good to be true and I wanted to be a part of it.
 I was determined to be a part of it.
 I even started to prepare for it while in Thailand before I had any real idea of what I was going to do.

 While on Ko Samui, I bought the Lonely Planet guide to Southeast Asia.
-I didn’t even know if I’d go there on my trip.
+I didn’t even know if I’d go there on my next trip.
 I didn’t know when my trip would be or for how long or what I wanted to see.
 But buying that guide made the whole thing seem more real.
 It was my commitment to travel.
 I had the guide; there was no turning back now.
-The guide symbolized my trip and, for me, it represented what I had to do to make the mental leap.
+The guide symbolized my trip, and for me, it represented what I had to do to make the mental leap.

 I read every page of the book on the flight home.
 I highlighted destinations, planned routes, and worked out my trip in my head.
-I knew everything about Asia by the time I touched down in Boston.
+I knew everything about Southeast Asia by the time I touched down in Boston.

 However, once back home, I came to the realization that I had no idea how to make this happen.
 Would I finish my MBA?
 How much money would I need?
 When could I go?
 Where would I go?
 What would people say?
-How do I get a RTW ticket?
+How do I get an RTW ticket?
 What credit card should I use?
 Are hostels safe?

-The list of questions seemed endless, and, in the days before travel blogs, Twitter, and iPhone apps, the challenge of planning a trip was a lot more daunting than it is today.
+The list of questions seemed endless, and in the days before travel blogs, Twitter, and iPhone apps, the challenge of planning a trip was a lot more daunting than it is today.
 Outside a few websites, there just wasn’t as much information on the Internet back then.
 It took a lot longer to find and was usually a bit dated.

 But the real challenge would be telling people I was leaving and letting them know I meant it.
 I don’t remember the exact conversation I had with my parents.
-They always counter my impulsive decisions (of which there are many) with some nervous, “the world is a dangerous place and we worry” parental response.
+They always counter my impulsive decisions (of which there are many) with some nervous “the world is a dangerous place and we worry” parental response.
 Over the years I sort of tuned them out.
-I have my father’s stubborn streak, and, once I make a decision, I make it.
-For a while I don’t think they even believed me, and, until the day I left, they tried to talk me out of it.
+I have my father’s stubborn streak, and once I make a decision, I make it.
+For a while I don’t think they even believed me, and until the day I left, they tried to talk me out of it.

-But what I do remember is going into my boss’ office.
+But what I do remember is going into my boss’s office.
 It was a few weeks after I had come back from Thailand, and I was getting more and more sure that I was going to do this trip.
 I knew I had to do this trip.
 I went into his office and told him we needed to talk.
 Shutting the door, I sat down across from his desk and told him.